Rubzio/styleguides/clean-abap/CleanABAP.md

 Some facts are from the
 [ABAP Programming Guidelines](https://help.sap.com/doc/abapdocu_751_index_htm/7.51/en-US/index.htm?file=abenabap_pgl.htm),
-which this guide is mostly compatible] to; deviations are indicated and always in the spirit of cleaner code.
+which this guide is mostly compatible to; deviations are indicated and always in the spirit of cleaner code.
+Others are widely accepted good practices.

 ## Names